 Not everyone is able to take that time, which is why outpatient drug and alcohol rehab is another option that should be considered.
 This type of addiction treatment will involve attending support groups and 12 Step meetings on a regular basis, as well as meeting with a counselor on a predetermined schedule.
 Both forms of treatment are exceptional, but the best choice is the one that will work for you.

-If you've been searching for drug and alcohol rehab in Hillsboro, here at Northpoint Recovery, we have an excellent program that can help you quit for good.
+If you've been searching for drug and alcohol rehab near Hillsboro, here at Northpoint Recovery, we have an excellent program that can help you quit for good.
 Our caring staff can help you find the solution that works for you, whether that's alcohol and drug detox or another type of addiction treatment.
 If you'd like more information, please contact us.